SaiAshish-Konchada/The-Insightful-Coder-Blogs-Backup/ckpci7s3x023l2gs19oy9a8tc.md

 %[https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw]

 I'll let the description of Web Dev Simplified do the talking.
 Web Dev Simplified is all about teaching web development skills and techniques in an efficient and practical manner.
-If you are just getting started in web development Web Dev Simplified has all the tools you need to learn the newest and most popular technologies to convert you from a no stack to a full stack developer.
+If you are just getting started in web development Web Dev Simplified has all the tools you need to learn the newest and most popular technologies to convert you from a no-stack to a full-stack developer.
 Web Dev Simplified also deep dives into advanced topics using the latest best practices for you seasoned web developers.
 This channel has 549k subscribers and 28 million views at the moment.

 ## 8. The Net Ninja